-What can you do when your child with ADHD or ASD is excluded from school?
+When your child with ADHD or ASD is excluded from school

-Students become demoralised, depressed, frustrated and experience a general decrease in mental health.
+Students become demoralised, depressed, and frustrated, and experience a general decrease in mental health.
 SEND children are often challenged in making or maintaining friendships as they may have elements of social anxiety, and neurotypical students can exploit these difficulties once they become aware of them.